 - Hosea 1:11, “The children of Judah and the children of Israel will be gathered together, and they will appoint themselves one Head, and will go up from the land.”

 - Hosea 3:4-5, “For the children of Israel shall live many days without king, and without prince, and without sacrifice, and without sacred stone, and without ephod or idols.
-Afterward the children of Israel shall return, and seek YHWH their God, and David their king, and shall come with trembling to YHWH and to His blessings in the last days.”
+Afterward the children of Israel shall return, and seek the LORD their God, and David their king, and shall come with trembling to the LORD and to His blessings in the last days.”

 And, for any who accept the apocrypha: